 Chapter one provides broad background information to set the regulatory

-context for the tobacco inquiry.
-Chapter two then examines some of the evidence
+context for the licensing inquiry.
+Chapter two then examines some of the information

 presented to the committee, which may be drawn upon in the committee's final